 Later in the genetics unit, Lee asked his students to read an article from Life magazine about genetic and environmental influences on characteristics like shyness, thrill-seeking, obesity, and homosexuality (Colt, 1998).
 Most of the students were willing to accept that genes can have far-reaching effects on personal characteristics, but they weren't eager to talk about homosexuality.
-The few who spoke up favored some sort of environmental cause for homosexuality, rather than pointing to genes.
+The few who spoke up favored some sort of environmental cause for homosexuality, rather than a genetic foundation.
 Some students added that the Bible says homosexuality is wrong.
 God, they said, would not give humans an immoral genetic trait.

 The students' selective and strategic application of nature (i.e., genetics) versus nurture (i.e., environment) pressed Lee to confront his own uncertainties about what science and religion had to say about him as a gay man.
-Neither biology nor religion, as he understood them, regarded homosexuality as natural.
-But it felt natural to him.
-Genetic explanations for homosexuality appealed to him because, he said, "then I have to deal with it, rather than try to change it."
-To forsake the notion that his genes made him gay in favor of environmental causes, or just personal choice, seemed to Lee to lessen the legitimacy of his feelings, and to undermine his recent decision to "deal with" his sexuality, instead of resisting it.
-Like his students, Lee also tried to reconcile the power of genetics with the word of God.
+Neither biology or religion, as he understood them, regarded homosexuality as natural.
+But homosexuality felt natural to him.
+Genetic explanations appealed to him because, he said, "then I have to deal with it, rather than try to change it."
+To embrace the notion that his genes made him gay seemed to Lee to make his feelings more natural and to justify his recent decision to "deal with" his sexuality, instead of resisting it.
+Like his students, he also tried to reconcile the power of genetics with the word of God.
 "I have read and reread those scriptures," he said, "yet it is still an area of uncertainty that bothers me.
 It was hard for me to concentrate on teaching the lesson because my thoughts were on other matters."

 In Lee's class discussion, there were no clear boundaries between science and religion, nature and culture, knowing and being.
 Lee was faced with a quandary familiar to those who are strangers in their own cultures: How do we understand ourselves when the cultural norms that seek to define us, meanings we internalize as members of the culture, fail to capture our lived experiences?
 The students, too, worked with cultural norms that shaped the sense they made of human reproduction and genetics.
-Some of them read heterosexuality as a moral code that God built directly into our genetic code.
+Some of them read heterosexuality as a moral code that God built into our genetic code.
 Heteronormativity disciplined students' understandings of science and nature and God, which speaks to its powerful influence on beliefs about what is normal and natural and right.

 While some of his students naturalized (and deified) heterosexuality, Lee also tried to reconcile his knowledge of self and his knowledge of nature.
 Was he a genetic reject because being gay felt natural, or was that natural feeling a normal consequence of his genetics?
 As a biologist he knew that reducing the complexity of who he was to a question of nature versus nurture was bound to produce simplistic explanations.
 Nevertheless, in genetics he found grounds for a self-affirming understanding of himself as a gay man.
-In this he joined many other gays and lesbians, not to mention most straight folks, who invoke genetics, or simply 'nature,' to legitimize their sexuality as a basis for civil rights (Rosario, 1997).
+In this he joined many other gays and lesbians, not to mention most straight folks, who invoke genetics, or simply 'nature,' to legitimize their sexualities as grounds for civil rights and privileges (Rosario, 1997).
 Genetics also provided Lee with some cover from Biblical assaults on his identity.
 He was bothered that he couldn't find clear affirmation of his sexuality in the Bible, but he understood his genetic self, his gay self, all of who he was, as part of God's creation.